cccs-jp/assemblyline_client_scripts/README.md

 Usage: puller.py [OPTIONS] COMMAND [ARGS]...

 Options:
   --url TEXT                The target URL that hosts Assemblyline.
+                            [required]

-  -u, --username TEXT  Your Assemblyline account username.
-  --apikey TEXT        Your Assemblyline account API key.
-NOTE that this API
+  -u, --username TEXT       Your Assemblyline account username.  [required] --apikey TEXT             Your Assemblyline account API key.
+NOTE that this
-                       key requires read access.
+                            API key requires read access.  [required]

-  -p, --path PATH      The path to the ingest.txt file containing the
-                       ingest_ids to query.
+  -ms, --min_score INTEGER  The minimum score for files that we want to query
+                            from Assemblyline.

+  --incident_num INTEGER    The incident number for each file to be associated
+                            with.  [required]

   --help                    Show this message and exit.
 ```

 Example Usage:
 ```
-python puller.py --url="https://<domain-of-Assemblyline-instance>" --username="<user-name>" --apikey="<api-key-name>:<key>" -p "/path/to/ingest.txt"
+python puller.py --url="https://<domain-of-Assemblyline-instance>" --username="<user-name>" --apikey="<api-key-name>:<key>" --incident_num=123
 ```

 After a successful run, you should get some logs, followed by "All done!"